rdyar/rdyar.github.io/_posts/2016-07-16-aws-api-gateway-mapping-template-with-map-and-list-data-types.md

 } #end #end
 {% endhighlight %}

-And this is what it returns from the gateway:
+And this is what it returns from the gateway (yeah, I know, the global_checkout_options is not valid json as it should be null or something other than blank):

 {% highlight javascript linenos %}
 {